 Neil Manel Frau-Cortes (Ciutat de Mallorca, 1965) is a scholar, musician, writer, and ritual leader.
 Author of numerous articles and books, Frau-Cortes has a PhD in Medieval Hebrew Literature (University of Girona, 2012), Master in Library and Information Science (University of Maryland, 2018), Lic. in Hebrew Linguistics (Central University of Barcelona, 1996), MA in Cantorial Studies and Jewish Music (Gratz College, 2010), and ordination in hazzanut (Reconstr.
 Rabbinical College, 2010).
 He is an alumnus of Mallorca's Professional Conservatory and Taller de Musics of Barcelona, where he focused on composition as well as classical and jazz piano.

-Neil M. Frau-Cortes’ musical career as a composer, arranger, producer and performer is extensive and covers a variety of styles, from folk to liturgical music, kirtan, jazz-fusion, and New Age electronica.
-To mention a few, he was part of Caliu (with Francesca Patinyo), Circumstancial, Tradivarius, Café Soul, Orquestra Malpàs, Trio del Pol Magnètic and Esplendor Barroco (with the late clarinetist Rafel Adrover).
-Since 1999, Frau-Cortes takes to stage his own compositions for keyboards, in a very personal style that has been defined as Ethnic-Roots New Age.
-Together with Israeli singer Avi Benchamo, he offered a series of creative poetic-musical performances, widely broadcasted by Mallorca’s media.
-As a producer and arranger he has worked for Caliu, Marcos Vidal, Chango, Ruth Sales, etc. Frau-Cortes has composed soundtracks for several short films, including Drop Plot (1993), as well as music for theater plays, such as Memòria d’en Julià, by Iguana Teatre and Una Noche Contigo by Haché de Teatro.
+Neil M. Frau-Cortes’ musical career as a composer, arranger, producer and performer is extensive and covers a variety of styles, from folk to liturgical music, kirtan, jazz-fusion, and Ethnic-roots New Age electronica.
+To mention a few, he has played with Caliu (together with Francesca Patinyo), Circumstancial, Tradivarius, Cafè Soul, Orquestra Malpàs, Trio del Pol Magnètic and Esplendor Barroco (with the late clarinetist Rafel Adrover), and has collaborated with Avi Benchamo, Jill Pakman, Shefia Cohen, Jessi Roemer, and many others.
+He composes choir and chamber music, soundtracks for short films (like Drop Plot, 1993), as well as music for theater plays (Memòria d’en Julià by Iguana Teatre, Una Noche Contigo by Haché).